Mount Wilson

 On a striking ridge section (mouse over to look back)

-Another area I enjoyed
+Another area we enjoyed

-Desert mariposa tulip so brilliant I spotted it a hundred metres away (mouse over for a top view).
+Desert mariposa tulip so brilliant I spotted it a hundred metres away (mouse over for a top view)

 Continuing along the ridge